travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ```
 {: data-file=".travis.yml"}

-The following lines in your build log possibly indicate an occurence of this issue:
+The following lines in your build log possibly indicate an occurrence of this issue:

 **Example: Signing**